Demographics of Filipino Americans: National population demographics

-The U.S. Census Bureau reported that the 2007 American Community Survey, identified approximately 3.1 million persons as "Filipino alone or in any combination".
+The US Census Bureau reported that the 2007 American Community Survey, identified approximately 3.1 million persons as "Filipino alone or in any combination".
 The census also found that about 80% of the Filipino American community are United States citizens.
 According to a study published in 2007, 11% of single-heritage Filipinos did not mark "Asian" as their race; this number was greater among multiracial Filipinos.
 Also in 2011, the U.S. State Department estimated the size of the Filipino American community at four million, or 1.5% of the United States population.
-There are no official records of Filipinos who hold dual citizenship; however, during the 2000 Census data indicated that Filipino Americans had the lowest percentage of non-citizens amongst Asian Americans, at 26%.
+There are no official records of Filipinos who hold dual citizenship; however, during the 2000 census data indicated that Filipino Americans had the lowest percentage of non-citizens amongst Asian Americans, at 26%.
 Additionally, although historically there had been a larger number of Filipino American men than women, women represented 54% of the Filipino American adult population in the 2000 Census.

-Filipino Americans are the largest group of Overseas Filipinos, and the majority were born outside of the United States; at the same time, more than 73% are United States Citizens.
+Filipino Americans are the largest group of Overseas Filipinos, and the majority were born outside of the United States; at the same time, more than 73% are United States citizens.
 Among Asian Americans, Filipino Americans are the most integrated in American society, and are described by University of California, Santa Barbara Professor Pei-te Lien as being "acculturated and economically incorporated".
 One in five is a multiracial American.
 Multiple languages are spoken by Filipino Americans, and the majority are Roman Catholic.
 A U.S. Census Bureau survey done in 2004 found that Filipino Americans had the second highest median family income amongst Asian Americans, and had a high level of educational achievement.

 Interracial marriage among Filipinos is common.
 They have the largest number of interracial marriages among Asian immigrant groups in California— only Japanese Americans have a higher rate nationally.
 Compared to other Asian Americans, Filipino Americans are more likely to have a Hispanic spouse.
-Statistically, Filipino American women are more likely to marry outside of their ethnicity (38.9%) than Filipino American men (17.6%); other Asian American populations have lower rates of marrying outside of their race than both Filipino American men and women.
+Statistically, Filipino American women are more likely to marry outside of their ethnicity (38.9%) than Filipino American men (17.6%).
 Between 2008 and 2010, 48% of Filipino American marriages were with non-Asians.
 It is also noted that 21.8% of Filipino Americans are multiracial, second among Asian Americans.
 Depending on their parentage, multiracial Filipino Americans may refer to themselves as Mestizo, Tsinoy, Blackapino, and Mexipino.